-Breast Implants – Which Ones Are for You?
+Breast Implants – Which Are for You?

-Aesthetx believes that every patient deserves a wide array of options, and you and your surgeon will discuss the benefits and negatives of each implant before you make a decision.
-Our San Jose patients have the option of choosing between saline or silicone, highly cohesive silicone implants or a softer silicone gel, anatomic or round, textured or smooth.
+Aesthetx believes that every patient deserves options, and we will discuss the benefits and negatives of each implant before you make a decision.
+Our San Jose patients can choose between saline or silicone, highly cohesive silicone implants, or a softer silicone gel, anatomic or round, textured, or smooth.
 With hundreds of different varieties available, Aesthetx is here to guide each patient in picking the right one.
-For those seeking anatomic highly cohesive silicone breast implants (shaped gummy bear implants), Dr. Zeidler and Dr. Berkowitz happen to be some of the most experienced with anatomic implants in the San Jose area.
-Thanks to their textured shell and anatomically correct shape, these breast implants are more likely to retain your breast shape over time while lowering risks of typical complications associated with traditional silicone implants.
+For those seeking anatomic, highly cohesive silicone breast implants (shaped gummy bear implants), Dr. Zeidler and Dr. Berkowitz are among the most experienced surgeons with using anatomic implants in the San Jose area.
+Thanks to their textured shell and teardrop shape, these breast implants are more likely to retain your breast shape over time while lowering risks of typical complications associated with traditional silicone implants.

 Planning Your Breast Augmentation

-After the patient has decided on a certain aesthetic for their breast augmentation, we’ll carefully analyze the quality of breast tissue and the level of asymmetry if it exists.
+After the patient has decided on a particular aesthetic for their breast augmentation, we’ll carefully analyze the quality of breast tissue and the level of asymmetry if it exists.
 Then we’ll look at the patient’s figure overall to make sure the breast implants will look balanced and proportional.

 Creating the Perfect Breast Augmentation Results